brick2928/AMD-Mobile-overclocking-capabilities/README.md

    Not all soldered ram is LPDDR, its possible to have soldered normal DDR ram.
 Here is everything you should know about them:
    ### Power down mode
     - Power down mode: Soldered DDR has a constantly activated power-down mode.
-    - This power-down mode cannot be disabled via Smokeless UMAF becuase soldered DDR appears to ignore the DDR overclock menu until a second so-dimm stick is added.
+    - This power-down mode cannot be disabled via Smokeless UMAF becuase soldered DDR appears to ignore the DDR overclock menu frequency settings until a second SO-DIMM stick is added, however timings inputs still go through.
-    - Adding a second So-Dimm stick (if possible) will bring the memory back to its normal behaviour (conservative power down mode, not ignoring DDR overclock options).
+    - Adding a second SO-DIMM stick (if possible) will bring the memory back to its normal behaviour (conservative power down mode, not ignoring DDR overclock options).
    ### Overclocking
-    - Unlike LPDDR, Soldered DDR can accept so-dimm sticks on top of them meaning you can run a mix of soldered DDR and so-dimm (if the motherboard has a so-dimm slot).
+    - Unlike LPDDR, Soldered DDR can accept SO-DIMM sticks on top of them meaning you can run a mix of soldered DDR and SO-DIMM (if the motherboard has a SO-DIMM slot).
     - Any SPD reading software will not work to grab the information of the soldered DDR, as the SPD information is stored in the firmware.
-Your best bet on AMD is using zentimings.
+Your best bet on AMD is using ZenTimings.
-    - Unless you have really bad dies soldered to your system, usually soldered ram will outperform its so-dimm counterpart.
+    - Unless you have really bad dies soldered to your system, usually soldered ram will outperform its SO-DIMM counterparts.
-    - If you mix soldered DDR and so-dimm, the soldered ram should not bottleneck you in regards of memory frequency overclocking (as long as you dont have some top of the line so-dimm stick like samsung b-die).
+    - If you mix soldered DDR and SO-DIMM, the soldered ram should not bottleneck you in regards of memory frequency overclocking (as long as you dont have some top of the line SO-DIMM stick like samsung b-die).
     - Here is a picture of what I have achieved on my system:
       <img width="450" height="650" alt="image" src="https://github.com/user-attachments/assets/48309684-3504-4e27-b96b-504d0e6d2039" />